 Question: How are traffic-related pollutants, individually and combined, associated with diagnosis of amyotrophic lateral sclerosis (ALS)?

-Findings: In this largest case-control study of ALS diagnosis to date, that included 3,939 diagnoses of ALS in Denmark, we observed that a standard deviation increase of 5-year concentration of traffic-related pollutants was associated with a non-significant increase in odds of ALS diagnosis, but with a high posterior probability of a positive association for elemental carbon.
+Findings: In this large population-based case-control study of ALS diagnosis in Denmark, including 3,939 cases, we observed that a 5-year concentration of traffic-related pollutants was associated with a non-significant increase in odds of ALS diagnosis, but with a high posterior probability of a positive association for elemental carbon.

 Meaning: Our results indicate a potential positive association between ALS diagnosis and traffic-related pollutants.
 Further work is needed to understand the role of air pollution on ALS pathogenesis and timing of onset.